yifeifang/cse481c/Lab-11:-Visualizations-in-ROS-with-RViz.md

 Expand the display options to explore the different parameters of the Grid and RobotModel displays.
 While the grid visualization does not depend on any data, the RobotModel display is configured by reading the  `robot_description` param.

 Please note that RViz is not a simulation of the robot, but rather it is a visualization of the robot that is currently simulated in Gazebo.
 You can use the robot teleoperation tool you developed last week to change the state of the robot in Gazebo and observe that the change is reflected in RViz.
 If you use `base_link` as the Fixed Frame you might not notice the base movements, whereas if you use `odom` the robot will get displaced from the center of the grid.

 Next, add a LaserScan and a PointCloud2.
 In the new displays added to the Displays list on the left, click on the space next to the "Topic" box to reveal the list of potential topics for those displays.
-These are the list of topics that include messages of the type that the RViz displays are designed to visualize.
+Different RViz displays are designed to visualize different types of topics.
 Find the right topics to visualize and configure them so you can differentiate between the two sensor data.

+The laser scan will visualize a 2D slice of the world from the robot's base.
+Compare what you see in RViz to the world in Gazebo.

+The point cloud display will show the 3D data from the robot's depth sensor (i.e., the robot's eyes).
+To see in color, use the topic, `head_camera/depth_registered/points` (*registered* means that the depth and color images are merged together).
+If you see the point cloud but it is while, you may need to change the "Color Transformer" field to "RGB8."
 You can use the robot teleoperation tool you developed last week to move the robot’s head around and observe how the visualized point cloud changes.
 You can also interact with the 3D display change the perspective and zoom, to view the sensor data differently.